Anchorage, Girdwood, Seward, Homer, Talkeetna

 Drive back to Anchorage.
 In the evening, take a northern lights viewing tour with a local tour operator.

 From Anchorage, drive or (Saturdays only) take the train north to Talkeetna and spend a quiet couple of days northern lights viewing, skiing on frozen rivers and cozying up by the fire at one of several historic lodges.
-Talkeetna offers winter flightseeing tours of Mount McKinley, an option not to be missed.
+Talkeetna offers winter flightseeing tours of Denali, an option not to be missed.